City of Philadelphia trusted site

 Working the Polls

-Become a Board Worker
+Become an Election Board Worker

-If there’s a vacancy in your division, you may seek a court appointment to fill the vacancy until the next time Election Board Workers are on the ballot.
-For more info, call the Election Board unit at (215) 685-4811 or County Board of Elections at (215) 686-3469.
+If there is a vacancy in your division, you may seek a court appointment to fill the vacancy until the next time Election Board Workers appear on the ballot.

-• Judges of Election are paid $205 for working on Election Day.
+• Judges of Election are paid $215 for working on Election Day.

 • Majority Inspectors, Minority Inspectors, Clerks, and Machine Inspectors are paid $200 for working on Election Day.